Irene Tedrow: Television

-One of Tedrow's earliest roles as a regular cast member on a television program was that of Mrs. Ruggles on the first season of The Ruggles (1949-1950).
-In 1959 Tedrow played a small part as Mrs Adams in Maverick (TV series) in an episode called "Gun Shy".
-She had a recurring role as Mrs. Elkins on the Dennis the Menace television sitcom from 1959 to 1963.
-In 1966 she appeared in The Addams Family as the taciturn governess Miss Thudd ("Just call me Thudd").
-As a character actor she appeared in many shows, including Lux Video Theatre, Jefferson Drum, The Real McCoys, Rawhide, Mannix, The Twilight Zone and The Andy Griffith Show.
-In 1955, she appeared on The Jack Benny Program as a contestant with Jack Benny on a mock You Bet Your Life segment with Groucho Marx.
+One of Tedrow's early roles as a regular cast member on a television program was that of Mrs. Ruggles on the first season of comedy series The Ruggles (1949-1950).
+In 1959 she played a small part as Mrs. Adams in the weekly series Maverick in the episode "Gun Shy".
+She had a recurring role on the Dennis the Menace television sitcom from 1959 to 1963, portraying the character Mrs. Elkins.
+In 1966, she was cast in The Addams Family in the role of the stern, taciturn governess Miss Thudd ("Just call me Thudd").
+As a character actor, she appears in many other shows produced from the mid-1940s into the 1970s.
+Some of those shows include the Lux Video Theatre, Jefferson Drum, The Real McCoys, Rawhide, Mannix, The Twilight Zone, Leave it to Beaver, and The Andy Griffith Show.
+In 1955, she performed on The Jack Benny Program as a contestant with Benny in a mock segment of the You Bet Your Life series hosted by Groucho Marx.

-In the early 1960s, Tedrow made two guest appearances on Perry Mason, including the role of Amy Douglas in "The Case of the Ominous Outcast", and a role in Bonanza in the episode "Abner Willoughby's Return".
-Later she would also appear in Dundee and the Culhane, Diff'rent Strokes, The Rockford Files, Facts of Life, Three's Company and two episodes of The Mary Tyler Moore Show as Congresswoman Margaret Geddes.
-In 1976, Tedrow played Mary Ludlow Hall, Eleanor Roosevelt's grandmother in Eleanor and Franklin.
+In the early 1960s, Tedrow made two guest appearances on Perry Mason, including the role of Amy Douglas in "The Case of the Ominous Outcast", and a role on Bonanza in the episode "Abner Willoughby's Return".
+Later, she also performed in Dundee and the Culhane, Diff'rent Strokes, The Rockford Files, Facts of Life, Three's Company and two episodes of The Mary Tyler Moore Show as Congresswoman Margaret Geddes.
+In 1976, Tedrow played Mary Ludlow Hall, Eleanor Roosevelt's grandmother in Eleanor and Franklin. she was also a regular actress on the TV series Dragnet from 1949 to 1970.

 Radio

 Tedrow's work in radio dated back at least to 1929.
 As a drama student at Carnegie Institute of Technology, she was master of ceremonies and student director for "Carnegie Tech Day at Gimbel's," which was broadcast on WCAE.
 A 1937 radio listing shows her as one of the actresses in George Bernard Shaw's Back to Methuselah when it was broadcast on NBC Blue.

-During the 1940s and 1950s, Tedrow had quality acting roles in radio productions, including The Baby Snooks Show.
-Tedrow appeared in the 09/06/1954 episode of Gunsmoke "The Promise" (a.k.a.
-"The Handcuffs").
+During the 1940s and 1950s, Tedrow had roles in radio productions, including The Baby Snooks Show.
+Tedrow appeared in an episode of Gunsmoke, titled "The Promise" (a.k.a.
+"The Handcuffs"), in 1954.
 Her roles included those shown in the table below.

 Source: On the Air: The Encyclopedia of Old-Time Radio except as noted.

 Recognition

-Tedrow's performance in Eleanor and Franklin garnered her one of the first Primetime Emmy Award nominations for "Best Supporting Actress in a Television Comedy or Drama Special". ("Outstanding Single Performance by a Supporting Actress in Comedy or Drama Special - 1976" per the Emmy Awards website) In 1979, she received her second Emmy Award nomination (Outstanding Lead Actress for a Single Appearance in a drama or comedy series) for her role in James at 15.
+Tedrow's performance in Eleanor and Franklin garnered her one of the first Primetime Emmy Award nominations for Best Supporting Actress in a Television Comedy or Drama Special (Outstanding Single Performance by a Supporting Actress in Comedy or Drama Special - 1976 per the Emmy Awards website).